Skip to content

 Special CasesLima Metropolitana and Callao

 Peru is geographically and culturally extremely diverse.
-Administration in Loreto does not function the same way as administration in Lima, Cusco, or Arequipa.
+Administration in Loreto does not function like administration in Lima, Cusco, Arequipa, or Tacna.

-Regions, provinces, and districts ensure that political tasks are brought closer to the respective population.
+Regions, provinces, and districts are intended to bring political tasks closer to the respective population.
 At least, that's the idea.
-Practice sometimes wears bureaucratic hiking boots.
+In practice, Peru sometimes wears bureaucratic hiking boots.

-Peru's administrative division can generally be explained in three levels.
-The top level consists of departments or regions.
+The administrative division of Peru can generally be explained in three levels.
+The highest territorial level consists of departments or regions.
 Below them are the provinces.
-The smallest communal level consists of the districts.
+The smallest municipal level consists of the districts.

-This structure is not just a dry table.
-It influences schools, roads, healthcare, local markets, construction projects, tourism, environmental protection, and many everyday decisions.
+This structure influences schools, roads, healthcare, local markets, construction projects, tourism, environmental protection, and many everyday decisions.

 Regions and Departments

-The term "region" is often used in everyday life for the highest administrative level.
-Historically and statistically, however, the term "department" is also encountered.
-This is precisely why numbers and designations sometimes seem contradictory.
+The term "region" is often used in everyday language for the highest administrative level.
+Historically, statistically, and legally, however, the term "department" is also encountered.
+This is precisely why numbers and designations can sometimes seem contradictory.

-Important: Peru is not a federal state like Germany.
-The regions have political and administrative tasks but no state autonomy like German federal states.
+It is important to note: Peru is not a federal state like Germany.
+The regions have political and administrative tasks, but no state independence like German federal states.

-Each region has its own authorities, an elected regional government, and responsibilities.
+Each regional government has its own responsibilities.
 These include regional development, infrastructure, health, education, and economic planning.

 Peru's regions differ greatly.
-Some are on the coast, others in the Andes or the Amazon region.
-This also leads to differences in economy, language, culture, transport, and political challenges.
+Some are located on the coast, others in the Andes, or in the Amazon basin.
+This also means that their economies, languages, cultures, transport, and political challenges differ.

-Loreto is particularly large in area and strongly characterized by the Amazon.
+Loreto is particularly large in area and heavily influenced by the Amazon.
 Lima is economically and demographically dominant.
 Cusco is culturally and touristically significant.
-Arequipa is one of the most important cities in the south.
+Arequipa is one of the most important centers in the south.

 Ancash Huaraz Cordillera Blanca and Huascarán National Park